UNCLASSIFIED (U)

 (3) The maximum amount of sick leave that can be advanced to part-time employees or employees on an uncommon tour of duty is prorated based on the number of hours in the employee’s regularly scheduled administrative workweek;

-(4) Advances of sick leave are within the discretion of the leave-approving official.
+(4) Advances of sick leave are within the discretion of the leave-approving official and/or the bureau executive director’s office (see 3 FAM 3428.2 below).
 The leave-approving official will consider the circumstance of each individual case, including the employee’s past record of use of sick leave, whether the employee is under leave restriction, the recommendation of the employee’s attending physician, and other pertinent factors.
 Advanced sick leave must be granted for purposes related to pregnancy, childbirth, and the adoption of a child to the maximum extent practicable, in accordance with sick leave laws and regulations and consistent with mission needs; and

 (5) Sick leave may be advanced to employees holding temporary, limited-indefinite or time-limited appointments, except that such advances may not exceed the total sick leave that would accrue during the remaining period of such appointment.
 Appointments made subject to security clearance are considered as 90-day appointments until such clearance is made.